Got a question?

 What does 'minimum sponsorship' mean?

-For some of our events we set a minimum amount to raise for the charity, this is so that we can raise as much as possible to continue our vital work.
+For some of our events we set a minimum amount to raise when you secure a charity place, this is so that we can raise as much as possible to continue our vital work.

 If you have purchased your own place directly through the event organisers you do not have to raise a minimum amount.
 You can set your own target and fundraise as much as you can!

-For a fundraising toolkit, please get in touch with our Fundraising Events Team.
+For access to your fundraising hub, please get in touch with our Fundraising Events Team.